 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- You should be a graduate.
-(Applicants with a 2:2 or above from the UK will be eligible to take the PGCE.
+- A degree (or equivalent).
+(Applicants with a 2:2 or above from the UK or equivalent will be eligible to take the PGCert.)
 Applicants with a 3rd will only be eligible for the QTS.)

-You will need at least a Grade C or 4 in GCSE/equivalent in English, Maths and Science.
+- A Grade C or 4 in GCSE/equivalent in Science, English and Maths.